 The five steps in the example represent the journey of ‘how’ our frustrated Drip client would go from anger, confusion and frustration to peace of mind, confidence, and optimism.
-It is based on a Getting Started with Drip Guide I created.
+I base it on a Getting Started with Drip Guide I created.

-The prison to paradise steps become the process you use to deliver transformation.
+The prison to paradise steps become the process to deliver your transformation.

 Apply Prison to Paradise in Your Business

 What does prison look, sound and feel like for your clients related to what you do?

 What does the contrasting paradise look, sound and feel like?

 How do you take your ideal clients from prison to paradise with what you do?
 What are the steps?

 What does the process look like?
 How do you deliver your transformation?